mkontaratou/nlp-polarity-classification-sentiment-analysis/README.md

 This reduced per-run execution times to under 5 minutes, comfortably meeting the assignment constraints without compromising the quality of predictions.

 ### Evaluation Strategy
 Our training loop featured rigorous evaluation after each epoch on the development dataset (devdata.csv).
-This allowed us to perform model checkpointing—saving only the model state with the best accuracy on the dev set.
+This allowed us to perform model checkpointing, saving only the model state with the best accuracy on the dev set.
 Such an approach prevented overfitting, improved robustness, and ensured optimal final performance on unseen data.

 ## Analytical Overview of Model Selection and Final Results